KarAshutosh/security-maintenance/host-monitoring/README.md

 * Edit the hostsToMonitor array in host-monitor.js to specify the hosts you want to monitor.
 * Customize the email content and recipient address in the sendEmail function within host-monitor.js.

+Note: If a host goes down, scans are performed every 10 minutes to prevent spam from email.